simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 * Continuously evaluate and improve the onboarding and training program based on feedback from new employees and the cybersecurity team.
 This feedback can help identify areas for improvement and ensure that the training program remains effective and relevant.

-* Foster a culture of cybersecurity awareness and responsibility throughout the organization.
+* build a culture of cybersecurity awareness and responsibility throughout the organization.
 Encourage all employees, both new and existing, to actively participate in maintaining a strong cybersecurity posture.
 This can be achieved through regular communication, awareness campaigns, and recognition of employees who demonstrate exemplary cybersecurity practices.

 > **Tip:** It is important to integrate cybersecurity training into the onboarding process to ensure that new employees are equipped with the knowledge and skills necessary to protect the organization from cyber threats.